janhavibhalerao/ccwebapp/infrastructure/aws/terraform/README.md

 2. So Navigate to CCWEBAPP --> infrastructure --> aws --> terraform --> env1
 3. Execute terraform init to initialize the provider plugins
 4. Execute terraform apply and then pass the required parameters to create the required resources
 5. Execute terraform destroy and then pass the required parameters to destroy the required resources.
-In    order to destroy networking module you need to destroy application module first.
-   (Execute the below commands in order --> terraform destroy -target=module.application -var
+   (Execute the below command --> terraform destroy -var)
-    terraform destroy -target=module.networking -var)
 6. Alternatively you can use the file test.tfvars to pass parameters to steps 4 and 5 using                 terraform apply -var-file "relative/path/to/file" or terraform destroy -var-file "relative/   path/to/   file"
 7. To create another vpc, with same configuration, navigate to env2 and follow the above steps